-POSTAGE PAID TO YOU THE PURPOSES OF
+THE PURPOSES OF

-ROSICRUCIAN ORDER THE
+THE ROSICRUCIAN ORDER

 The Rosicrucian Order, existing in all civilized lands, is a non-sectarian, fraternal body of men and women devoted to the investigation, study, and practical application of natural and spiritual laws.
-The purpose of the organization is to enable all to live in harmony with the creative, constructive, Cosmic forces for the attainement of health, happiness, and Peace.
+The purpose of the organization is to enable all to live in harmony with the creative, constructive, Cosmic forces for the attainment of health, happiness, and Peace.

 The Order is internationally known as AMORC (an abbreviation), and the AMORC in America, and all other lands, constitutes the only form of Rosicrucian activities united in one body having representation in the international Rosicrucian congresses.
-The AMORC does not sell its teachings, but gives them freely to all affiliated members, together with many other benefits benefits.
+The AMORC does not sell its teachings, but gives them freely to all affiliated members, together with many other benefits.

-Inquirers seeking to know the history, purposes, and practical benefits that they may re-ceive from Rosicrucian association, are invited to send for the free book, "The Wisdom of the Sages."
+Inquirers seeking to know the history, purposes, and practical benefits that they may receive from Rosicrucian association, are invited to send for the free book, "The Wisdom of the Sages."
 Address, Friar S. P. C., care of